 You will receive direct payments from Google if you have monetized your blog with AdSense.To qualify for AdSense payments, Google requires you to first verify your payment address.
 To do so, you will need to request for verification PIN which will be sent to you via your physical postal address.

 A PIN usually arrives in 4-6 weeks upon request.
 To be able to request for verification PIN, you must have earned at least $10 in revenue.
 If you don’t have a personal postal address, use for a friend or someone you know or apply for a Virtual Postal Address with Posta Uganda.

-Since this is a how to start a blog article, I will not go deep into details of an AdSense account, but everything to do with your AdSense earnings and payments can be found in your AdSense account.
+Since this is a how to start a blog article, I will not go deep into details of an AdSense, but everything to do with your AdSense earnings and payments can be found in your AdSense account.

 Now once you have verified your payment address, to be eligible for payment, you must have earned at least $100 in revenue. $100 is the minimum payment threshold for AdSense.